 *This document significantly influenced the task force that developed Characteristics of Excellence in Higher Education, the 2002 standards for accreditation of the Middle States Commission on Higher Education.

-Information Literate students are able to:
+Information-Fluent students are able to:

-Effective research assignments offer students an opportunity to learn and practice information literacy skills.
+Effective research assignments offer students an opportunity to learn and practice information fluency skills.
 Over time these projects enable students to develop effective research strategies that often result in a commitment to lifelong learning.

-Information Literacy skills including basic search strategies, evaluation methods, and the knowledge of discipline-specific sources are vital in the success and development of today’s students and tomorrow’s life-long learners.
+Information fluency skills including basic search strategies, evaluation methods, and the knowledge of discipline-specific sources are vital in the success and development of today’s students and tomorrow’s life-long learners.
 An effective research assignment can provide an opportunity for students to develop these skills.
 Unfortunately, assignments also have the potential to confuse and frustrate students.

 However, a well-designed assignment can teach students valuable research skills and improve the quality of their papers.
 Here are some suggestions